 1. The Lindbergh Kidnapping

-Possibly one of the most famous unsolved mysteries in our state, you can see famed aviator Charles Lindbergh on the witness stand above.
-His son, Charles Jr. was abducted from the family's East Amwell home on the evening of March 1st, 1932.
-His body was found 2 months later near the Lindbergh home.
-Ransom had been demanded and paid though the child was not returned.
-The bills were traced throughout the country but many led back to one man, Bruno Hauptmann.
-Bruno was convicted and executed but maintained his innocence.
-There are several theories suggesting another man, John Condon, was involved but this has never been proven.
+history, you can see famed aviator Charles Lindbergh on the witness stand above.
+His son, Charles Jr., was abducted from the family's East Amwell home on the evening of March 1st, 1932.
+His body was found two months later near the Lindbergh home.
+Ransom had been demanded and paid, though the child was not returned.
+The bills were traced throughout the country and many led back to one man: Bruno Hauptmann.
+Bruno was convicted and executed but maintained his innocence until the very end.
+There are several theories suggesting another man, John Condon, was involved - but this has never been proven.
 Despite the case being "closed", there is no real confidence that it was actually ever solved, and the likelihood of the kidnapper having ever been apprehended is marginal.

 2. The Disappearance of Gary Grant Jr.

-On January 12th, 1984, 7 year old Gary Grant Jr. told his mother he had an "appointment" at 2:30 but would be back later.
+On January 12th, 1984, seven-year-old Gary Grant Jr. told his mother he had an "appointment" at 2:30 but would be back later.
 His mother simply believed he had a play date but when he did not return by that evening the family grew concerned.
 After contacting Gary's friends, his mother learned that he did in fact spend time with them but left to go home at around 4:30.
 What happened after that is a mystery.
 Several days later his body was found bludgeoned in a parking lot just two blocks from the family's home.
 Nearly two years later, a message was found scrawled out on a police car, "Gary Grant is dead.
 I am living.
 Another will die on 1/12/86 if all goes right.".
 A second message, scratched into a sidewalk was found a few weeks later, "Gary Grant Jr. lives.
 I still killed him.
 Son of a pig officer.
 Payback is a M.F.".
 This led officials to believe Gary may have been murdered as revenge against his father, an Atlantic City cop.
 Even still, an emotionally disturbed friend was arrested for the crime.
 However, the case was later dismissed and the murder remains unsolved.
+This disturbing

-3. The Murder of Sigrid Stevenson.
+3. The Murder of Sigrid Stevenson

 4. Missing Atomic Bombs Off the Atlantic City Coast